GermanTurbo/QuizApp/README.md

 # QuizApp
-This is a Work-in-progress Quiz App<br/>
+This is a Work-in-progress Quiz App
-The final name will be different

 ## Screenshots
 <p float="left">